FunnelKit

 FunnelKit Funnel Builder is fully compatible with one-click express payment methods, including Apple Pay, Amazon Pay, Google Pay, and PayPal Express.

-You need to make sure the desired payment method is activated in the WooCommerce Settings ⇨ Payments section.
+You need to ensure the desired payment method is enabled in WooCommerce Settings ⇨ Payments

 Use FunnelKit’s Stripe gateway for WooCommerce to add multiple payment methods.